 When that happens, you must raise your dog’s blood sugar levels, primarily through food.
 It is also important to treat the underlying causes so that hypoglycemia doesn’t happen again.

-A proper diet is the most important part of the treatment; it is the most reliable way of maintaining your dog’s blood sugar levels.
+A proper diet (check our picks for best dog food for diabetic dogs) is the most important part of the treatment; it is the most reliable way of maintaining your dog’s blood sugar levels.